No ESG manager but need to get to grips with EU legislation? We got you!

 If you're a business in the EU or abroad impacted by the CSRD, you'll need to follow the new standards for ESG reporting.
 The new directive, although more stringent and wider-reaching, is designed to make carbon accounting more accurate and transparent.
 And you know, help save the world.

-It’s high time European and international organisations took even stronger initiatives to reduce and offset emissions.
-Fortunately, the CSRD and ESRS will push and inspire companies to do more and assess the carbon footprint of its operations, subsidiaries, and supply chain.
+It's high time European and international organisations took even stronger initiatives to reduce and offset emissions.
+Fortunately, the CSRD and ESRS will push and inspire companies to do more and assess the carbon footprint of their operations, subsidiaries, and supply chains.